jabercrombia/cloudinary-automation-doc/docs/proposal/intro.md

 - **Error Recovery**: Handling partial failures without losing data or blocking pipelines.
 - **Latency**: Large image batches might increase processing time; consider parallelism and throttling.
 - **Access Control**: Proper permissions to fetch images from all source systems.
-- Stagger each image source job and not put them in one job in case one fetch fails.

 ---